Skip to main content

 What Changed

-The scheduler timeline support is implemented entirely in the Chronon scheduler layer:
+The scheduler timeline recording is implemented entirely in the Chronon scheduler layer; output goes through the observation backend's unified Perfetto timeline:

 • SchedulerTimelineTraceConfig stores YAML/C++ configuration.